sergiobaro/podunfold/README.md

 - example: the package is a pod with an example app (Example folder)
 - pod: it's a pod without an Example app.

-The type is used detect the host app.
+The type is used to detect the host app.
 The host app Podfile is modified to point to the path of the other pods in the configuration.

-Any configuration has to have an app or an example.
+Any configuration has to have an app or an example to act as a host.